telefonicaid/perseo-fe/docs/API/plain_rules.md

 -   **ruleName**: name of the rule
 -   **reportInterval**: time to see an entity as silent (in other words, how much time has to pass since last entity update to consider that entity is in "no signal" situation so the rule is triggered)
+-   **maxTimeDetection**: max time in seconds to see an entity as silent (in other words, how much time has to pass since last entity update to not consider that entity is in "no signal" situation due to entity is death
 -   **id**: entity id
 -   **type**: entity type
 -   **internalCurrentTime**: current time